fxm90/LightweightObservable/README.md

 }
 ```

 In case you're having multiple observers, you can store all returned `Disposable` in an array of `Disposable`.
-(To match the RX syntax, this pod contains a typealias called `DisposeBag`, which is an array of `Disposable`).
+(To match the syntax from [RxSwift](https://github.com/ReactiveX/RxSwift), this pod contains a typealias called `DisposeBag`, which is an array of `Disposable`).
 ```swift
 var disposeBag = DisposeBag()